ours-curiosity/ios_base_foundation/README.md

 ## License

-BaseUIWidget is available under the MIT license.
+CTBaseFoundation is available under the MIT license.
 See the LICENSE file for more info.